opalmedapps/opal-db-management/README.md

 Create a `.env` file at the root of the project and copy the content of `.env-sample` to it.
 The file will hold our database credentials and is ignored by git.
 You can add any other variables you want to keep locally.

+Pay close attention to the following variables:

+1. `SSH_KEY_PATH` - set this as the absolute path to the SSH private key
+2. `INSERT_TEST_DATA` - set this to '1' if you want test data inserted into OpalDB and QuestionnaireDB.
+After the data has been inserted once, set this variable back to '0' to avoid duplicate data errors the next time the containers are run.
+3. `USE_SSL` - set this to '0' unless you want to run the database with encrypted connections, which will require the generation of SSL certificates (see section below on Running the databases with encrypted connections)

 ### Step 3: Build the PHP Docker images

 We need to build an image of the PHP setup to be able to clone the 4 dbv repos and pass our SSH private key to the Docker build process.
 The steps of this process can be found in the `Dockerfile` at the root of the repository.
 To build the image from the Dockerfile via docker-compose, ensure that the `SSH_KEY_PATH` variable is set in `.env`.